Human-like Object Grouping in Self-supervised Vision Transformers: Introduction

-\begin{itemize} \item We introduce a large-scale behavioral benchmark in which human participants make same/different object judgments for dot pairs on naturalistic scenes, scaling up a classical psychophysics paradigm to a diverse set of natural images. \item We propose a novel object-centric metric based on ROC analysis of patch-level affinity maps, which quantifies the degree to which a model's representations reflect object boundaries without requiring object-level supervision. \item We evaluate a diverse set of vision models and show that self-supervised Transformer models trained with the DINO objective achieve the strongest alignment with human object grouping behavior, with training objective being a more important factor than architecture. \item We demonstrate that object-centric structure in patch representations, as measured by our proposed metric, is strongly predictive of behavioral alignment across models and training objectives. \item We show that fine-tuning supervised models to match the Gram matrix structure of a self-supervised model improves their object-centricity and behavioral alignment, converging with independent evidence that Gram anchoring is a key mechanism underlying the dense feature quality of DINOv3. \end{itemize}
+\begin{itemize} \item We introduce a large-scale behavioral benchmark in which human participants make same/different object judgments for dot pairs on naturalistic scenes, scaling up a classical psychophysics paradigm to a diverse set of natural images. \item We propose a novel object-centric metric based on ROC analysis of patch-level affinity maps, which quantifies the degree to which a model's representations reflect object boundaries without requiring object-level supervision. \item We evaluate a diverse set of vision models and show that self-supervised Transformer models trained with the DINO objective achieve the strongest alignment with human object grouping behavior, with training objective contributing more strongly than architecture in our model set, though these factors are not fully decoupled. \item We demonstrate that object-centric structure in patch representations, as measured by our proposed metric, is strongly predictive of behavioral alignment across models and training objectives. \item We show that fine-tuning supervised models to match the Gram matrix structure of a self-supervised model improves their object-centricity and behavioral alignment, converging with independent evidence that Gram anchoring is a key mechanism underlying the dense feature quality of DINOv3. \end{itemize}